A Diary in the Strict Sense of the Term: History and significance

+category", as this term is used over 20 times in the diary entries.
+The published diary entries also drew attention due to Malinowski's homosexual dreams, his complaints and transgressions towards his fiancée, referred to as E.R.M., as well as references of "violent surges of sexual instinct for native girls".
+Though Malinowski maintains in the diaries that he "did not succumb to temptations and mastered them, every one of them in the last instance."

 In 1985, Malinowski's daughter, Helena Wayne, noted that the diaries were "very personal [and] not meant for other eyes", and that she would have preferred if they remained out of print, instead available only as raw materials for a biographer.
 She acknowledged, however, that many scholars found the diaries very useful for insights on Malinowski and his work.

 Writing in 1987, James Clifford called the diaries "a crucial document for the history of anthropology".

 In 2018, William W. Kelly wrote that "debate continues on whether the Diary directly reflects (and discredits) his fieldwork or whether it was an anguished outpouring of psychological anxieties that had more to do with his family, potential fiancées, and career than with anything going on outside his tent on the Trobriands".